kubos/kubos/docs/os-docs/working-with-the-bbb.rst

     $ cat < /dev/ttyS1

-The ``/dev/ttyS5`` device has be preconfigured to be used for SLIP connections.
+The ``/dev/ttyS5`` device has been preconfigured to be used for SLIP connections.
 Please refer to the :ref:`SLIP instructions <slip>` for more information.

 User Data Partitions